sagemath/trac_to_gh/Issue 5878.md

 # Issue 5878: Add support for constructing irreducible matrix representations of the symmetric group

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5878

 Original creator: saliola